-The Fresh Prince of Bel-Air is getting a reboot on Peacock titled Bel-Air, but while the new series takes its inspiration from the classic Will Smith sitcom, the tone of the show is expected to be different.
+The Fresh Prince of Bel-Air has gotten a reboot on Peacock titled Bel-Air.
+While the new series takes its inspiration from the classic Will Smith sitcom, the tone of the show is expected to be different.

 Bel-Air stems from a video by Morgan Cooper that went viral on YouTube and caught the attention of Smith.
 The Hollywood star put his support behind the young filmmaker and now Cooper is serving as director, executive producer and co-writer (along with T.J.
 Brady and Rashee Newson) on the series; Smith is also executive producing the series.

-Peacock has previously mined the classic NBC sitcom Saved by the Bell for a Peacock reboot.
+Peacock has previously mined the classic NBC sitcom Saved by the Bell for a Peacock reboot and hopes to have similar success with this '90s favorite.

 Here is everything that we know so far about Bel-Air.